History of British nationality law: Nationality, Immigration and Asylum Act 2002

-This Act created a number of changes to the law including:
+This Act involved a number of significant changes to British nationality law.

+Additional categories of eligibility for citizenship

+The Act provided for two new categories of eligibility for British citizenship: British nationals with no other citizenship and children born overseas to certain British mothers before 1983.

+Registration under both of these newer categories confers British citizenship "by descent", pursuant to section 14 of the 1981 act.
+Hence, eligible persons who also possess a practicable pathway to British citizenship through naturalisation or section 4 registration may prefer to apply for those instead, as they give British citizenship otherwise than by descent.

-British Nationals with no other citizenship
+British nationals with no other citizenship

-The Nationality, Immigration and Asylum Act 2002 has also granted British Overseas Citizens, British Subjects and British Protected Persons the right to register as British citizens if they have no other citizenship or nationality and have not after 4 July 2002 renounced, voluntarily relinquished or lost through action or inaction any citizenship or nationality.
+The Nationality, Immigration and Asylum Act 2002 granted British Overseas Citizens, British Subjects and British Protected Persons the right to register as British citizens if they have no other citizenship or nationality and have not after 4 July 2002 renounced, voluntarily relinquished or lost through action or inaction any citizenship or nationality.
 Previously such persons would have not had the right of abode in any country, and would have thus been de facto stateless.
 Despite strong resistance from Senior Officials at the Home Office, the then Home Secretary, David Blunkett, said on 3 July 2002 that this would "right a historic wrong" which had left stateless tens of thousands of Asian people who had worked closely with British colonial administrations.
 The Government of India has also issued clarifications in respect of people with these citizenships to assist with consideration of applications under the Nationality, Immigration and Asylum Act 2002.

 Sanjay Shah, a British Overseas citizen passport holder, spent 13 months living in the duty-free section of Nairobi's Jomo Kenyatta International Airport, petitioning for full British citizenship.
 This was granted on the grounds that he had already given up his former Kenyan citizenship.

 Overseas born children of British mothers

-The Act has also conferred a right to registration as a British citizen on persons born between 8 February 1961 and 31 December 1982 who, but for the inability (at that time) of women to pass on their citizenship, would have acquired British citizenship automatically when the British Nationality Act 1981 came into force.
+The Act also conferred a right to registration as a British citizen on persons born between 8 February 1961 (Note: I.e. the person was under 18 at the time of the 7 February 1979 policy change announcement by Home Secretary Merlyn Rees regarding the allowance for CUKC registration of children born abroad to CUKC mothers.) and 31 December 1982 who, but for the inability (at that time) of women to pass on their citizenship, would have acquired British citizenship automatically when the British Nationality Act 1981 came into force.

-In adding a section 4C to the British Nationality Act 1981, a person is entitled to registration if:
+Through this act's addition of section 4C to the British Nationality Act 1981, a person became entitled to registration if: